damianhakert/damianhakert.github.io/source/posts/2016-10-10-gitlab-com-vs-gitlab-ee-vs-gitlab-ce.html.md

 - [GitLab Groups], so you can group your projects alike and set them up at once
 - GitLab repositories: unlimited collaborators, unlimited public and private repositories
-- [2FA][2fa-post]: Two-factor authentication, making your access always safe
+- [2FA][2fa-post]: Two-factor authentication, ensuring your access is always safe
 - Integrated Chat, with [Mattermost]
 - Advanced issue tracker, including [confidential issues][post-douglas], labels, [priority labels], user assignment, [due dates, and milestones][post-amanda]
 - [GitLab Issue Board][issue-board], which helps you to prioritize, organize and plan your workflow and course of action
-- [Todos][todos-doc]: you in control on what you need to track and get done
+- [Todos][todos-doc]: you're in control of what you need to track and get done

 ![GitLab Issue Board, 2FA, todos, confidential issues](/images/blogimages/gitlab-com-vs-gitlab-ee-vs-gitlab-ce/management-tools.png)

 ### Build, Test, and Deploy

-- Continuous Integration built-in ([GitLab CI][ci]), allowing you to run endless scripts with [GitLab Multi Runner][runner], which use an autoscaling method, making multiple simultaneous builds not only possible, but fast
+- Continuous Integration built-in ([GitLab CI][ci]), allowing you to run endless scripts with [GitLab Multi Runner][runner].
+This uses an autoscaling method, making multiple simultaneous builds not only possible, but also fast.
-- [GitLab CI templates][ci-templates], to make your live easy when configuring a new project
+- [GitLab CI templates][ci-templates], to make your life easy when configuring a new project
 - GitLab [merge requests][mr], with in-line commenting, which is the best way to review your code, get feedback and approval
-- [Merge conflict resolution][mr-confl-ui] from the user interface, making easier than ever solving them out-of-the-box, faster than any other way
+- [Merge conflict resolution][mr-confl-ui] from the user interface.
+Resolve the conflict and move on.
-- GitLab [Pipelines][pipes], with which you run multiple scripts in sequence or in parallel, whichever suits you best, and visualize the entire pipeline, making any error easily identifiable
+- GitLab [Pipelines][pipes], with which you run multiple scripts in sequence or in parallel, whichever suits you best.
+Visualize the entire pipeline, making any error easily identifiable
 - [Environments] support, so you can deploy your code to different environments, as `staging` and `production`
 - [Continuous Delivery and Continuous Deployment][ci-cd-post]
-build-in support, to allow you to choose between deploying manually or automatically to whichever environment you choose, and `rollback` to the previous working version with a click of a button, whenever something goes wrong
+build-in support.
+Allows you to choose between deploying manually or automatically to whichever environment you choose, and `rollback` to the previous working version with a click of a button

 ![Build, Test and Deploy](/images/blogimages/gitlab-com-vs-gitlab-ee-vs-gitlab-ce/build-test-deploy.png)

 ### Automation & Integration

-- [GitLab Webhooks][ce-webhooks], allowing you to automate repetitive processes, integrating with external tools and applications a discomplicated process
+- [GitLab Webhooks][ce-webhooks]: automate repetitive
+processes.
+Integrate with external tools and applications.
 - [GitLab Pages][pages], a static webserver which [supports][pages-post]
 custom domains and subdomains, SSL/TLS encryption and builds any SSGs.
-It was specially designed to attend web developers, and for making it easier for developers to deploy their website from the same platform they use for developing their software applications
+Specially designed for web developers, and for making it easier for software engineers to deploy their website from the same platform they use to host and build their apps.
-- [GitLab Container Registry], the first Docker registry that is fully-integrated with Git repository management, allowing you to build and deploy your Docker image right from GitLab, automatically
+- [GitLab Container Registry], the first Docker registry that is fully-integrated with Git repository management, allowing you to build and deploy your Docker image right from GitLab.
-- [GitLab Cycle Analytics][gca]: a new feedback tool, which allows you to track the time taken by your team to evolve in a project, from the first step (creating a new issue) until the last step (deploying to production).
+- [GitLab Cycle Analytics][gca]: a new feedback tool, which allows you to track the time your team takes to evolve a project, from the first step (creating a new issue) until the last step (deploying to production).
-This is what we call "going [from idea to production with GitLab][idea-prod]"
+This is what we call "going [from idea to production with GitLab][idea-prod]".
-- A lot of external [integrations], such as [Jira], [Jenkins], [Slack], [Shippable], [Digital Ocean], [Koding], [Mesosphere] and many others
+- GitLab offers a lot of external [integrations], such as [Jira], [Jenkins], [Slack], [Shippable], [Digital Ocean], [Koding], [Mesosphere] and many others.
 - [GitLab API][api]: Automate GitLab via a simple and powerful API.

 [![Pages, Cycle Analytics, Services/Integrations](/images/blogimages/gitlab-com-vs-gitlab-ee-vs-gitlab-ce/pages-cycle-analytics-integrations.png)](/pricing/)